 Omegas 3’s are responsible for balance the blood sugar in the body.
 They also reduce inflammation in the body and help to regulate your metabolism.
 According to an Obesity Research study, they have been known to resist the hormone leptin, which is linked to how fast fat is burned.

 Take omega-3 fatty acid supplements regularly (1,000 to 2,000 milligrams daily).
-Try salmon, albacore tuna, eggs with omega-3’s, flaxseed oil or walnuts.
+Try salmon, albacore tuna, eggs with omega-3’s, flaxseed oil, or walnuts.

 Drink Green Tea

 It can be frustrating.
-You slash your calories and your body goes into reserve and starts storing.
+You slash your calories and your body goes into the reserve and starts storing.
 Make sure you’re eating enough to match your resting metabolic rate (usually 1,300-1,500 calories daily).

 It’s important to eat a good breakfast each morning, so your body doesn’t go into starvation mode.
 This helps to jump-start the metabolism for the day.
-Try a mix of lean protein with complex carbs and healthy fats such as an omelet with one egg yolk, two egg whites, mixed vegetables with some steel cut oats and berries and fish oil.
+Try a mix of lean protein with complex carbs and healthy fats such as an omelet with one egg yolk, two egg whites, mixed vegetables with some steel cut oats and berries, and fish oil.

 Up Your Cold Water Intake